 There are many other possible modifications to this model.
 The additional compartments allow for an increasing amount of sophistication in the predictions.

-How are these models used in practice
+How are these models used in practice?

-The SIR model and various extensions are helpful in two ways.
-First, you can take data from an actual infection, and estimate the various rates in a statistical algorithm.
+The SIR model and various extensions models are helpful in two ways.
+First, infection data can be used to estimate the various rates in a statistical algorithm.
 This algorithm can then provide predictions about the future course of the infection.
-How well the model predicts, of course, is dependent on both the quality of the data that is fed into the model as well as how well the compartments of the model actually reflect the dynamics of the disease process.
+How well the model predicts is dependent on both the quality of the data that is entered into the model as well as how well the compartments of the model actually reflect the actual dynamics of the disease process.

 The other value of the SIR model is in its ability to simulate settings that have not yet been observed.
-At the time that this article was written, there were hints that an effective vaccine might arrive soon for COVID-19, but we don’t know yet how many people will get vaccinated.
-A simulation, however, could show how much a vaccine would help.
-The simulation could vary the parameter associated with the vaccination rate to help understand what target rate would be needed to bring this infection under control.
+At the time that this article was written, there were hints that an effective vaccine might arrive soon for COVID-19.
+However, it is how many people will actually get vaccinated.
+A simulation, however, could show how much a vaccine would help in overcoming this virus.
+The simulation could vary the parameter associated with the vaccination rate to help understand what target rate would be needed to bring this COVID-19 under control.

 Concerns about the data sources